 The Amen Clinic for Spect and Brain Scans- They have thousands of scans and are able to see if there is a brain injury, concussion, ADHD, and even overactive areas of the brain that supplements, neurofeedback, medication, meditation and exercise could greatly and positively impact.

-Hayes, Davidson and Associates – Intervention for Substance Abuse
+Hayes, Davidson and Associates – Intervention and Rehabilitation Placement

 Evoke Wilderness Program

 Outward Bound- Look for specific weeks for troubled teens.

 NATSAP National Association of Therapeutic Schools and Programs

 Not my Kid website.
 Their mission is to: Empower and educate youth, families, and communities with the knowledge and courage to identify and prevent negative youth behavior.

 The “And So On” Blog by Jena Young